 Sparsity pattern of element matrices on the reference triangle In Figure 2 the sparsity pattern of the stiffness and mass matrix for the FE basis (3.1)-(3.7) for uniform polynomial order p = 25 is visualized.
-The inner block $\widehat{M}{II}$ (3.15) according to all interior basis functions (3.8) is sparse.
-In fact, due to further orthogonality properties caused by the special geometric properties of the reference triangle the sparsity pattern for this geometry is even better than proven in Lemma 3.8.
-The element stiffness matrix $\widehat{A}$ is diagonal up to a 3 × 3 low-order block (which is not visible on the used scale).
+The inner block $\widehat{M}{II}$ (3.15) is sparse.
+Actually because of further orthogonality properties caused by geometric properties of the chosen reference triangle, the sparsity pattern is even better than in the generic case.
+The element stiffness matrix $\widehat{A}$ is diagonal up to a $3 \times 3$ low-order block (which is not visible in the used scale).